Mario Scheiber: Biography

-In his third world cup race in the season of 2004/05 Scheiber was already able to claim the third spot on the podium in the super-G of Beaver Creek.
+In his third world cup race in the 2004–05 season Scheiber was already able to claim the third spot on the podium in the super-G of Beaver Creek.
 In February and March, he continued his run with two second places in the downhills of Garmisch-Patenkirchen and Kvitjfell.
 At the end of that winter he ended up placing himself in the top ten of the downhill as well as the super-G world cup.
-After the glacier kick-off in Sölden at the start of 2005/06’s season, Scheiber got badly injured in the giant slalom training in Sun Peak on November 13, 2005.
+After the glacier kick-off in Sölden at the start of the 2005–06 season, Scheiber got badly injured in the giant slalom training in Sun Peak on November 13, 2005.
 He suffered a cruciate ligament rupture in his right knee and had to pause for the rest of that winter.
-In his second world cup race, in the season of 2006/07 in the super-G of Lake Louis, Scheiber already claimed a spot on the podium again.
+In his second world cup race, in the 2006–07 season in the super-G of Lake Louis, Scheiber already claimed a spot on the podium again.
 In December he reached two third places in the two downhill races of Bormio and in March he was again second in the super-G of Kvitfjell.
 He also achieved top 10 results in giant slalom and super combination, which earned him ninth place in the overall world cup and downhill world cup, and fourth place in the super-G world cup.
 As a possible medal candidate, however, he came away empty-handed at the 2007 World Championships in Are after eighth place in downhill and eleventh place in super-G.

-In the 2007/08 world cup season Scheiber achieved three podium places: He finished second in the super-G of Beaver Creek and second in the downhill of Kitzbühel and third in the super-G of Kitzbühel.
+In the 2007–08 world cup season Scheiber achieved three podium places: He finished second in the super-G of Beaver Creek and second in the downhill of Kitzbühel and third in the super-G of Kitzbühel.
 However, on March 6, 2008, his 25th birthday, he seriously injured his left shoulder during his giant slalom training in Maria Alm.
 After an operation he had to end the season early.
-Due to another injury, the following 2008/09 season was already over for Scheiber after only three races: On November 30, 2008, he suffered a cartilage and meniscus damage in his knee in the super-G of Lake Louise without a fall and was unable to participate in any further races due to persistent pain for the rest of the winter.
+Due to another injury, the following 2008–09 season was already over for Scheiber after only three races: On November 30, 2008, he suffered a cartilage and meniscus damage in his knee in the super-G of Lake Louise without a fall and was unable to participate in any further races due to persistent pain for the rest of the winter.